swjpilot/hass-addons/README.md

-# Home Assistant Addons: Thomas' repository
+# Home Assistant Addons: Scott's repository

 Add-ons for Home Assistant written by Thomas Fritz.
 To add this repository: